Oneflow-Inc/libai/docs/source/tutorials/Train and Eval Command Line.md

 If you want to evaluate your model without train,  you should set `--eval-only` in you command line, and set `train.load_weight`.

-Besides, `train.evaluation.eval_iter=20` is also valid in `eval-only`, you can set it according to your needs.
+Besides, `train.evaluation.eval_iter=20` is also valid in `--eval-only`, you can set it according to your own needs.

 ```shell
 bash tools/train.sh \